 Prognosis of congenital Batten disease

-There is currently no cure for congenital Batten disease and infants with this condition often do not survive beyond hours or days after birth.
+Infants with this condition often do not survive beyond hours to weeks after birth.
 In rare, later-onset forms of the disease, symptoms don’t appear for years, although these individuals will have a shorter lifespan.

 Batten Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.